polynomialdeva/knowledge-stack/README.md

 <p align="center"> Selection of bookmarks and resources that are geared towards various niches in CS and engineering. </p>
 <p align="center"> I'm a serial bookmark hoarder so I thought this would be a good way to reduce clutter in my browser and also direct people to links more easily. </p>

-**If any of the links are broken are unavailable, feel free to send a pull request or contact me on Discord at `s5#2707`**
+**If any of the links are broken are unavailable, feel free to send a pull request**

 # Contents (IN PROGRESS)
 - [Curricula](#curricula)